Practical Magic: Sequel

 In June 2024, it was announced that a sequel was in development.
 Bullock and Kidman will return to produce the film with Di Novi and were in talks to star in it.
 Later that same month, Nicole Kidman confirmed that she and Sandra Bullock would reprise their roles in the sequel.
 Akiva Goldsman, who co-wrote the screenplay for the original film, would return to write the script.
 Griffin Dunne hinted that a woman will direct the sequel, while he will serve as an executive producer.

 While specific plot details remain under wraps, the sequel will be based on Alice Hoffman's 2021 novel The Book of Magic, the fourth installment in her Practical Magic series.
 Although the timeline is still uncertain, in August 2024, producer Denise Di Novi is optimistic about beginning production next year.
 In January 2025, Susanne Bier was reportedly in talks to direct the sequel.
 In February 2025, Kidman mentioned that the sequel was "moving ahead rapidly".
-Three months later, it was announced that Bier would direct the film, which is scheduled for release on September 18, 2026.
+Three months later, it was announced that Bier would direct the film, which is scheduled for release on September 11, 2026.

-In July 2025, it was announced Joey King had been cast as one of Sally's daughters.
-That same month, it was revealed Stockard Channing and Dianne Wiest would reprise their roles as Frances and Jet, respectively; Lee Pace, Xolo Maridueña, Solly McLeod, and Maisie Williams were also cast in unknown roles.
+In July 2025, it was announced Joey King and Maisie Williams had been cast as Sally's daughters.
+That same month, it was revealed Stockard Channing and Dianne Wiest would reprise their roles as Frances and Jet, respectively; Lee Pace, Xolo Maridueña, and Solly McLeod were also cast in unknown roles.

+Musical

+On February 9, 2026, it was confirmed that a Broadway musical based on the film was in development, to be written by series author Alice Hoffman and Peter Duchan, with an original score by Norah Jones and Gregg Wattenberg, and Maria Friedman directing.